ns-rse/action-sphinx-docs-to-gh-pages/README.md

 [Contributers](https://github.com/uibcdf/action-sphinx-docs-to-gh-pages/graphs/contributors)).
 Other GitHub Actions can be found at [the UIBCDF GitHub site](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

-Support is now provided for building multiple versions of the documentation using [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/).
+Support is available for building multiple versions of the documentation using [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/).
 If you wish to use this be sure to read the [configuration](https://holzhaus.github.io/sphinx-multiversion/master/configuration.html) section and update your package optional dependencies and `docs/conf.py` to not only include the required package but configure which